ReelAbilities Film Festival

 Lindsey Dryden / UK / English / 76 min | View the trailer.

-Wednesday, April 15 at 6:00 PM at VCU Student Commons
+Wednesday, April 15 at 6:00 PM at The Depot at VCU

 One out of seven people will experience hearing loss in their lifetime.
 For music critic Nick Coleman, dancer Emily Thornton, and pianist Holly Loach, music and hearing were central to their lives and spirits pre-hearing loss.
 Lost and Sound follows these artists after they lost their hearing and as they journeyed deep into sound and silence to rediscover music.
 Made by a partially deaf filmmaker after the future of her own hearing was called into doubt, the film weaves its way through a startling world of altered sound.
 It combines intimate filming with original animation, a rich musical soundtrack (often manipulated to reveal what deafness actually sounds like), and new insights from the world’s top neuroscientists, to tell the story of the great human love affair with music.
 Featuring: New York Times bestseller Dr. David Eagleman, composer Professor Nigel Osborne, Dr. Katie Overy, Prof. David Huron, Dr. Robert Zatorre and science writer Philip Ball.